26 July – Friends’ Walk Walks

 Please note that dogs (except for guide dogs that have been pre-booked) are not allowed at talks.

-12 September – Presentation by the Waterlife Recovery Trust
+12 September – The Waterlife Recovery Trust

 Saturday 12th September 2026 1.30pm – 3pm at the Discovery Centre.